tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 Prior research by Canfield et al. (2017) demonstrated that presenting energy information in tabular formats enhances comprehension relative to graphs.

+The way numerical information is presented can significantly affect how individuals process and use that information (Reimer et al., 2015).
+The reference class problem highlights that numbers without clear reference points can lead to misinterpretation, as the meaning of a statistic depends on the category or class it refers to (Gigerenzer & Edwards, 2003; Reimer et al., 2015).
+Presenting energy information in absolute units (e.g., kWh) provides a clear reference class, potentially enhancing comprehension.

+Furthermore, research suggests that natural frequencies and absolute numbers are generally easier for individuals to understand compared to percentages or probabilities (Gigerenzer & Hoffrage, 1995; Hoffrage et al., 2000).
+In the context of energy conservation, using absolute units may facilitate more accurate planning and decision-making by aligning with intuitive cognitive processing.

+Despite existing studies on energy-use communication and format effects, limited research has explored how different numerical representations influence consumers’ ability to create accurate energy conservation plans.
+Specifically, there is a gap in understanding how presenting energy information in absolute units versus percentages or monetary terms affects the precision of planning appliance-specific reductions.
+Addressing this gap is crucial for developing effective interventions that promote energy conservation behaviors.

 ### Hypotheses